sdgilley/azureml-previews/previews/homepage-tiles/quickstart-deploy-model.md

 # Quickstart: Deploy the model (preview)

 Now that you've trained a model, it's time to deploy it for use in predicting scores for new data.
-Completing this quickstart incurs a small cost of approximately 10 USD cents in your Azure account.  @@ Is this true?
-Is it less?
-I haven't tried this yet...@@

 In this quickstart, you'll use the job creation wizard to deploy a model.
 You'll learn how to: